PabloMansanet/HierophantMod/mechanics.md

 the numbers are lower than average damage numbers and are generally modeled to be around Poison levels.

+Another buff (Enlightened) makes it so you gain 50% extra piety, similar to Vulnerability for attack damage.

 ## Vow

 There is a category of powers called Vows, which impose a restriction on your